mbernste/mbernste.github.io/_posts/2021-11-09-equal_vs_definition.md

 I think it's important to use the symbol ":=" to denote definition.
 I prefer this symbol over the popular "$\equiv$" symbol because it emphasizes the assymetry of the statement.
 That is, $X := Y$ means "use $X$ as a symbol for $Y$", which differs from "use $Y$ as a symbol for $X$."
 In contrast, the plain equal sign "=" is appropriately symmetric.

-Using the appropriate symbol to distinguish definition statements from equality statements may go a long way, at least in proportion to the effort, towards alleviating confusion in students of math and computer science.
+Using the appropriate symbol to distinguish definition statements from equality statements may go a long way, at least in proportion to the effort of using them, towards alleviating confusion in students of math and computer science.